 Both of these are granted to the “BI Platform Author” Job Role which also provides full control permissions for the /Custom. folder.
 This role quickly enables you to edit, copy, and create analysis and reports, and to copy and edit BI dashboards.
 In addition, many other seeded job roles inherit the privileges above within their related Duty Roles.
 Look out for these with the name “[functionality] Analysis Duty” in the Fusion Applications Security Reference Manual.

-You may be noticed that not all Fusion Application pages permit the adding of BI Catalog content into them.
-If you use Page Composer but the BI Catalog shows as empty, then its the intended page design that's preventing it's use.
+You may notice that not all Fusion Application pages permit the adding of BI Catalog content into them.
+If you use Page Composer but the BI Catalog shows as empty, then it's the intended page design that's preventing it's use.
 Whilst some pages permit you to add a custom tab or a new region to add BI content, generally speaking the dashboard and landing pages support embedding charts and analytics.

-For those cases where it's not a custom UI that your interested in, but in getting a new report run and delivered to a particular set of users, there is a easy-to-use report scheduling
+For those cases where it's not a custom UI that you're interested in, but in getting a new report run and delivered to a particular set of users, there are easy-to-use report scheduling

 features inside Oracle BI.
 This is done through the use of a feature known as BI Delivers, and leverages BI Agents which are setup to run reports automatically and deliver the result.
 Information on where this is setup is shown in this simple video on our YouTube channel.